PlanterApp/planter_blog/content/posts/growing-veggies-in-subtropical-and-tropical-climates.md

 For tropical climates, many of the same veggies can be grown, but it is essential to choose varieties that are more tolerant to high heat and humidity.
 It's also important to pay attention to the soil quality, make sure it's well-draining, and amend it with organic matter if necessary.

-When in doubt, it's best to check with a local resource to determine what works best for your specific climate.
-[Planter](https://planter.garden) is a terrific app, but cannot account for the intricacies of every micro-climate.
-Your dirt-covered and sunburned garden-obsessed neighbor will know exactly what works in your area 😉.

 ### What NOT to grow

 Now, let's talk about the veggies you should avoid.
 Cool-weather crops like broccoli, cauliflower, and cabbage will have a tough time in tropical climates.
 You can see whether a plant is a warm or cool weather crop in Planter's [quick info section](https://info.planter.garden/plant-information/how-to-grow/#quick-infoo).